JHJH2025/3dRing_website/README.md

 # React + Vite
+Under Store->index.js has state that sets the original of all things.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: